baklbakl/DuckLynx/info/RHSP.md

 - Valid Packet = a packet that has the correct format, but may have an invalid command or payload

 ## Timeout
-If a hub hasn't received a packet in two seconds it goes into timeout mode.
+If a hub hasn't received a packet in 2500 ms it goes into timeout mode.
 In this mode the led will indicate the timeout event to the user and all motion will be stopped by going into failsafe mode.
 Any packet that is valid packet bound for a hub will reset its timeout even if the packet gets nacked.
 Packets are not valid including ones with bad checksums or ones that don't have the magic number will not reset the timeout.

 ## Packet format